cwwood1234/CleaningDataProject/README.md

 7. y_test.txt
 8. y_train.txt

+## Logic

+The script performs the following five steps, in order:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in Step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Output

 The script will produce a single output file, saved to your R working directory.
 The output file is called **output_table.txt**.